raisov/simplenet/README.md

 In addition to `data` property and `reply` method shown in the examples above, the `Datagram` structure has the following properties:

 - `sender: InternetAddress?` containing IP and port the datagram was sent from;
-- `destination: IPAddress?, may be unicast, multicast or broadcast destination address;
+- `destination: IPAddress?`, may be unicast, multicast or broadcast destination address;
 - `interface: Interface?` specifies the interface over which datagram was received.

 `InternetAddress` and `IPAddress` are the protocols defined in Sockets module.
 Their purpose is to unify working with IPv4 and IPv6 addresses.